aswin-setiadi/telepathy_homework/README.md

 - Even floor E -> A
 - Guest x+1 can checkout earlier than guest x
 - There are maximum of 5 rooms in each floor
-- When there is no available room to assign, app. will return None
+- When there is no available room to assign, application will return None

 ### How to Run